Quitten/XSSor/README.md

 # XSSor
 XSSor is a semi-automatic reflected and persistent XSS detector extension for Burp Suite.
-The tool was written in Python by Barak Tawily, an application security expert at AppSec Labs.
+The tool was written in Python by Barak Tawily, an application security expert.
 XSSor was designed to help security testers by performing semi-automatic reflected and persistent XSS detection tests.

 ![alt tag](https://raw.githubusercontent.com/Quitten/XSSor/master/xssor.jpg)